 St Barts is also considered to be the safest island in the Caribbean.
 I have personally never heard of any crime on the island.
 Locals say you can leave your handbag in your open-top car when you go shopping, and it will be there when you return!!

 St Barts is without a doubt the chicest of all the Caribbean islands.
 The island is full of French “Je ne sais quoi”.
 There are stylish and beautiful people everywhere.
 St Barts has more celebrities visiting per square mile then in any other place in the world.
-There are many famous people who own luxury villas in St Barts including the billionaire investor Roman Abramovich.
+There are many famous people who own one of the luxury St Barts villas including the billionaire investor Roman Abramovich.

 The legendary ballet dancer Rudolph Nureyev was one of the first people to own a St Barts villa.
 Pippa Middleton’s in-laws own the famous Eden Rock Hotel where two of the island’s best villas are located; Villa Nina and Villa Rockstar.
 Johnny Hallyday owned one of my personal favourites St Barts Villas called Villa Jade.

 Gustavia which is the capital is full of well-known designer brand names.
 It is also full of enormous mega yachts.
 Some of the yachts are so big, they must moor offshore.
 You also literally cannot get a bad meal in St Barts.
 From the most casual options to the fine dining gourmet restaurants, they all serve delicious fresh food.